wakandamohan1/E-Commerce-Payment-and-Delivery-Analytics-Case-Study/README.md

 ---

 ## 📌 Overview
-This case study analyzes key metrics related to **payments, delivery efficiency, and customer satisfaction** for a major e-commerce company.
+This case study analyzes key metrics related to **payments, delivery efficiency, and customer satisfaction** for a major e-commerce company, OLIST.
 The goal is to extract actionable insights to improve **operational efficiency, customer experience, and marketing strategies.**
 ---

 ## 📌 Dashboard Preview - Power BI